 You’ll use these six items everyday while in Bonaire so stock up before you go.

-There are so many great things to do in Bonaire.
+There are so many great outdoor activities and points of interest in Bonaire.
 Mix and match this itinerary to give yourself maximum snorkel time.
 Have fun and happy snorkeling.

 Want more Wayfaring Views?
 Subscribe to the newsletter.